fox-one/pando/design.md

 Memo contain the **TransactionAction** information, see details in [DecodeTransactionAction](core/action.go).

-The memo is maybe AES encrypted, an ed25519 public key used for compound AES key/iv will be in the first 32 bytes.
+The memo is maybe AES-encrypted, an ed25519 public key used for compound AES key/iv will be in the first 32 bytes.

 ### TransactionAction Definition